Digital Driver Licence

 How the hologram works

-The hologram on a digital licence is like the one your physical licence card.
+The hologram on a digital licence is like the one your plastic licence card.
 If you tilt your phone side to side, you’ll see the image move and shimmer.

 Real time updates